Have this post read to you in a natural voice, so you can do other things:

 35. Designer is a Diagnosis – Alright I’m partly featuring this one for the mix between watercolor and lettering.
 The artfulness here, the message many of us can relate to, and the combination of elements makes this a great example.

 36. “Eat My Dust” by Paul Von Excite – on Instagram.
-Great lettering tutorial by Paul here.
 I actually appreciate that it looks like Paul used a font as the basis for “My” in this piece.
 A client receiving this lettering work wouldn’t care as much that it’s based on a font, as much as other letterers might.
 From Paul’s tutorial I noticed he comes up with some keywords to help guide his process on this one.
 He used “Swooshes, a lot of swooshes, elegant, nice tails, italic and slightly tilted,” as words that guided his process on this.

-37. “Every Cloud has a Silver Lining” – Speaking of swooshes; I’ve nevery quite mastered the art here, but the key to this piece’s success is a symmetry, and using the swooshes to create a shape around the lettering composition.
+37. “Every Cloud Has a Silver Lining” – Speaking of swooshes; I’ve never quite mastered the art here, but the key to this piece’s success is asymmetry and using the swooshes to create a shape around the lettering composition.

 38. “Forever I love Atlanta” – Once again Shadows are being made be gaps in the white.